TravelTimN/ci-ifd-lead/week4-leafletjs/leaflet.md

 **A FIX** : built by [Tim Nelson](https://github.com/TravelTimN)

-*Note: This example uses jQuery, but the same could be achieve with vanilla JavaScript.*
+*Note: This example uses jQuery, but the same could be achieved with vanilla JavaScript.*

 **HTML**
 ```html